aggregat4/dendriform/JOURNAL.md

 Next step is to continue with the event handlers, copy the existing maquette command logic and to implement the associated DOM updates.

 Note: Undo operations will require similar DOM work.

+## 13.3.2018
+Fixed a bug in node splitting and added moving up and down in the tree.
+Started work on the keydown event handler, next up is implementing the DOM logic for moving nodes up and down the tree.